vin100cent/FM/README.md

 In FM synthesis a "carrier" wave gets modulated or sculpted by another wave to create a new sound.
 [More on FM Synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis)

+This is a great synthesizer for learning some FM synthesis basics without all the complexity of a full FM synth.
+It builds into a VST3 and AU plugin so you can use it in any DAW!

 I created this synthesizer to learn about standard frameworks in music production software, as well as C++, GUIs, microservices, and project management with a teammate. _technologies used:_